 The phoenix is a symbol of rebirth and renewal.
 The mythical bird is associated with fire and sun and cyclically regenerates, rising from the ashes.
-The design appeals to anyone who has gone through a hard time but has survived it, only to come out stronger.
-These tattoos are often best when created in vivid colors, including reds, oranges, and yellow, and tend to make quite the statement.
+A phoenix tattoo appeals to anyone who has gone through a hard time but has survived it, only to come out stronger.
+This design is often best when created in vivid colors, including reds, oranges, and yellow, and tends to make quite the statement.

 26. Dragon Tattoo

 Dragon tattoos symbolize wisdom, fearlessness, and power, making it a popular choice for men to get inked onto their skin.
 These mythical beasts represent a variety of different things and have been featured in both European mythologies, as well as in East Asian cultures.
 They can be perceived as good or bad, and associated with fire or water elements.
 Depending on your interpretation, the color, and the size of the design, dragons can also represent passion, mystery, or fierceness.

 27. Religious Tattoo

 There are a variety of images that mean something special to individuals and their faith.
 For example, a dove or the face of Jesus Christ is relevant to Christians, while the Buddha is significant to Buddhists.
 Religious tattoos are connected to a person’s spirituality and those who want to show what it means to them.
 Designs like this are often considered to be uplifting and encouraging, reminding the wearer they have a purpose, or that there is a guiding force to help them find their way.

 The night sky is very dark without the light of the moon, and these ideas are translated into tattoo designs, with our natural satellite often symbolizing life, growth, and even creativity.
 The different phases also have varying meanings; for example, a waning design can encourage feelings of letting go and moving on, a crescent shape could be a time of transition, and a full moon is representative of something magical or transformative.